ably-labs/graphql-ably-pubsub/README.md

 # GraphQL Ably PubSub

 This is an [Ably](https://ably.com) implementation of the `PubSubEngine` base-class to enable [Subscriptions](https://www.apollographql.com/docs/apollo-server/data/subscriptions) in Apollo Server.
-This implementation uses Ably as the message transport for the WebSocket portion of Apollo Subscriptions, allowing you to use the feature without managing and maintaining your own WebSocket Server.
+It allows you to connect your subscriptions manager to an Ably-based Pub Sub mechanism to support multiple subscription manager instances for horizontally-scalable subscriptions support.

 Please consult the [Apollo Server documentation](https://www.apollographql.com/docs/apollo-server/data/subscriptions) for more information on how to use this feature.